Pricing of debt and equity in a financial network with comonotonic endowments: Expectations of debt and equity under comonotonic endowments

-\begin{assumption} Without loss of generality we will assume for the remainder of this paper (except where explicitly mentioned otherwise) that the banks are placed in descending order of $q^*$, i.e.\ so that $q_1^* \geq q_2^* \geq ... \geq q_n^*$.
+\end{definition} {A discussion on the computation of $q^*$ is provided within Online Appendix~\ref{sec:q*}.} The values of $q^*$ have a clear financial meaning if the construction $f$ is considered to be a single factor model.
+This is expanded upon in Remark~\ref{rem:sfm}. {Specifically, the value $q_i^*$ is, in some sense, indicative of the financial stability of bank $i$.} \begin{assumption} Without loss of generality we will assume for the remainder of this paper (except where explicitly mentioned otherwise) that the banks are placed in descending order of $q^*$, i.e.\ so that $q_1^* \geq q_2^* \geq ... \geq q_n^*$.
 Additionally, define $q_0^* = \infty$ and $q_{n+1}^* = 0$. \end{assumption}